Exodus-Privacy/exodus/doc/install/manual.md

 ```
 Now, the εxodus worker is waiting for tasks.

-## Step 10 - Start the εxodus front-end
+## 10 - Start the εxodus front-end

 You have to activate the virtual venv and `cd` into the same directory as `manage.py` file.
 ```
 source venv/bin/activate